 Biology & evolution

-Biological organisms are ‘primed’ by evolution (their genetic makeup) to survive and reproduce.
+Living organisms are ‘primed’ by evolution (their genetic makeup) to survive, reproduce, and flourish.
 This is regarded by biologists as their meaning and purpose.
-As humans we desire to not only survive and reproduce but to flourish, that is to be ‘happy’, which may also be regarded as part of our meaning and purpose.
+As humans we desire to not only survive and reproduce but to flourish, to be ‘happy’, which may also be regarded as part of our meaning and purpose.

 Reason & intuition